kdJava/algoBlog/README.md

 *******************
 	problem-3
 *******************
-Write a function to print the middle of a given linked list Method 1:
+Write a function to print the middle of a given linked list
-Traverse the whole linked list and count the no. of nodes.
+Method 1: Traverse the whole linked list and count the no. of nodes.
 Now traverse the list again till count/2 and return the node at count/2.
-Method 2:
-Traverse linked list using two pointers.
+Method 2:Traverse linked list using two pointers.
 Move one pointer by one and other pointer by two.
 When the fast pointer reaches end slow pointer will reach middle of the linked list.